cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This section lists recommended suites for hashing to standard elliptic curves.

-A suite fully specifies the procedure for hashing bit strings to points on a specific elliptic curve group.
+A suite fully specifies the procedure for hashing byte strings to points on a specific elliptic curve group.
 Each suite comprises the following parameters: